Salt & Wind Travel

 For Relaxation: Thermal Baths “Terme di Sirmione”

-One reason people have hung out here since Roman times?
+One reason people have been drawn to this area since Roman times?
 The thermal baths!
 Sirmione has two main thermal baths—the Terme di Catullo in the town and the Terme di Virgilio in Colombare.
-So, if you have time, spend some time at a thermal spa or book massages.
+If you have time, consider spending some time at a thermal spa or booking a massage.

 The ferry system on Lake Garda is extensive and provides regular service in the high season.
 Many of our clients hop on the ferry to explore the lake by boat.
-However, we can also help you arrange a private boat trip to explore as far afield as the Isola del Garda, where you can visit the beautiful gardens known as the “Giardino dell’Isola del Garda.”
+That would allow you to explore as far afield as the Isola del Garda, where you can visit the beautiful gardens known as the “Giardino dell’Isola del Garda.”

 For Exploration: Wine Tasting